Tamburasca/HarpsichordTuning/README.md

 # Harpsichord Tuning

 A tuning tool for string instruments, such as harpsichords and pianos.
 First experiments published here.
+We need to test with pianos, they have less partials than harpsichords.

 Collects a mono audio signal from an input stream.
 The audio signal runs through a FFT with a Hanning apodization, subsequently Gauss smoothing and Butterworth high-pass filtering is applied.
 The resulting spectrum is cross-correlated